OSGConnect/connectbook/start/software/compiling-applications.md

 	requirements = (OSGVO_OS_STRING == "RHEL 7")

 Software installation typically includes three steps: 1.) configuration, 2.) compilation, and 3.)
-"installation" which places the compiled code in specific location.
+"installation" which places the compiled code in a specific location.
 In most cases, these steps will be achieved with the following commands:

 	./configure